moghadas76/learning_theory/README.md

 [TBC]

 ## Contribution
 Please Send your Pull Request.
-But Make sure to have descriptive summary
+But Make sure to include descriptive summary